 In the grand scheme of things, none of what we’ve achieved matters.

-It’s a sobering thought.
-We all experience the world like we are at the centre of reality.
+It’s a depressing thought.
+We all experience the world like we are at the center of reality.
 That creates an illusion where our importance is inflated.
 We see ourselves as the protagonist in our own story.

 But the truth is this perception exists only in our minds.
 Everyone around us walks around with a similar mindset, but each of us are insignificant in the long run.
 Even the brightest minds such as Edison and Newton would eventually be relegated to a footnote.